nishadnp/rock-paper-scissors/README.md

 ## About

-Simple implementation of grade-school classic “rock paper scissors” using JavaScript.
-User is prompt to enter a move of choice (Rock/Paper/Scissors) and computer makes a move from same choices.
-There are 5 rounds and the result will be based on recorded scores from each round.
+Simple implementation of grade-school classic “rock paper scissors” using JavaScript DOM.
+User clicks one of the buttons (ROCK, PAPER, SCISSORS) of choice per round and Computer also chooses a move of its own per round.
+The first player (either user or computer) to score 5 points wins the game.
+The Game automatically resets to start if the user attempts to play again.

 ## Link